Founder, CPO, C. Ped

-John has over 20 years experience in the prosthetics and orthotics field and is certified by the American Board for Certification (ABC) in prosthetics, orthotics and pedorthics.
+John has over 20 years of experience in the prosthetics and orthotics field and is certified by the American Board for Certification (ABC) in Prosthetics, Orthotics and Pedorthics.
 John has completed the Prosthetic/Orthotic Certification Course at Northwestern University.
-Prior to founding Independence Prosthetics – Orthotics, John worked at the Hughston Sports Medicine Hospital in Columbus, Georgia and also treated patients at the Roosevelt Warm Springs institute in Georgia, a well-known polio treatment center founded by Franklin D. Roosevelt.
+Prior to founding Independence Prosthetics Orthotics Inc., John worked at the Hughston Sports Medicine Hospital in Columbus, Georgia and also treated patients at the Roosevelt Warm Springs institute in Georgia, a well-known polio treatment center founded by Franklin D. Roosevelt.
 In addition, he completed clinical training at Alfred I. DuPont Hospital for Children in Wilmington, Delaware and managed offices in Philadelphia for three Philadelphia hospitals.

 For John, the best part of the job is making a positive difference in the lives of others and working with a team of dedicated professionals with high standards for quality service and workmanship.

 Andrew graduated from the University of Delaware in 2018 with a degree in Biomedical Engineering.
 Before joining the Independence Prosthetics Orthotics team, Andrew spent a year developing an O&P Tech company along-side President John Horne and Sean Walker which focuses on developing innovative and affordable Orthotic and Prosthetic solutions to better serve our patients.
 The start-up was the result of a University project to design a safer way for lower-mobility amputees with single-axis manual locking knee joints to transition to and from the seated position.
 The project resulted in the design of a novel, patent-pending, prosthetic knee joint and the birth of Empowered Technologies, LLC.
 Andrew's role at Independence is to aid in tracking performance of the clinics and stream-lining processes both holistically and locally.